Riad-ENNAIM/Riad-ENNAIM/README.md

 ## I'm a Full Stack JavaScript Developer
 - I’m currently working as a Front End Developer with React.
 - I’m currently learning everything about web development and javascript specially.
-- I am imbued with a strong desire to learn and evolve in my daily life.
+- I'm imbued with a strong desire to learn and evolve in my daily life.
 - ⚡ Next Goal: Contribute to Open Source projects.

 ### Connect with me: